Verschiedene Aufnahmemethoden = unterschiedliche Wirkungen

 Sublingual absorption: The shortcut to the bloodstream

-• Rapid onset of action: 5–20 minutes
+• Onset of effect: 5–20 minutes

 Comparison of recording methods